TUfast-TUD/TUfast_TUD/CONTRIBUTING.md

 ESLint fails on raw text in Vue templates.
 If you add user-facing copy, add it to every locale instead of writing it inline.

+To add a language, copy `de.json` to `<language>.json`, translate the values, keep every key unchanged, and run `npm run test`.
+The normal Prettier check walks `src`, including locale JSON files.
+Do not edit generated `build/_locales` files.

-`npm run verify:locales` checks that every locale has the same keys, value shapes, interpolation placeholders, and plural segments as German. `npm run verify:build` must run after `npm run build`; it checks generated manifest messages and content-script string injection. `npm run test` runs both checks in CI order.
+`npm run verify:locales` checks that every locale has the same keys, value shapes, interpolation placeholders, and plural segments as German.
+It also checks literal `t('path.to.string')` calls in source files. `npm run verify:build` must run after `npm run build`; it checks generated manifest messages and content-script string injection. `npm run test` runs both checks in CI order.

 Do not import extension modules directly from classic manifest-loaded content scripts.